aiidateam/aiida-tutorials/docs/pages/2020_Oxford/sections/automated_wannierisation.rst

 (Optional) More on AiiDA
 ------------------------

-You now have a first taste of the type of problems AiiDA tries to solve.
+You now have a first taste of the type of problems AiiDA tries to solve, and you have seen how it is possible, thanks to the tools provided by AiiDA, to develop plugins and workflows to automate your research tasks, while preserving the full provenance and guaranteeing reproducibility of your results.

 Here are some options for how to continue:

  * Continue with the in-depth tutorial and learn more about the ``verdi``, ``verdi shell`` and ``python`` interfaces to AiiDA.
    There is more than enough material to keep you busy for a day.
- * Try `setting up AiiDA directly on your laptop <https://aiida-core.readthedocs.io/en/latest/install/quick_installation.html>`_.
+   You can check for instance the :ref:`tutorial held in EPFL in May 2019 <EPFL 2019 Homepage>` (note that this has been tested on a beta version of AiiDA 1.0 and we didn't check yet if anything needs to be adapted for AiiDA 1.1, that you have in your VM).

-   .. note:: **For advanced Linux & python users only**.
+ * **For advanced Linux & python users**: try `setting up AiiDA directly on your laptop <https://aiida-core.readthedocs.io/en/latest/install/quick_installation.html>`_.
-     AiiDA depends on a number of services and software that require some skill to set up.
+   Note that AiiDA depends on a number of services and software that require some time to set up.
-     Unfortunately, we don't have the human resources to help you solve issues related to your setup in a tutorial context.
+   Unfortunately, we will not have the time to help you solve issues related to your setup in a tutorial context, but you can refer to the AiiDA documentation and to the AiiDA mailing list.